telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/host-reports-service-in-.net-6-with-minimal-api.md

 ### Test the service implementation

-To ensure that the service operates, run the application and navigate to URL __{applicationRoot}/api/reports/formats__.
-It should return a JSON representing the supported rendering extensions.
+To ensure that the service operates, run the application and navigate to either of the General REST Service API URLs `{applicationRoot}/api/reports/formats` or `{applicationRoot}/api/reports/version`.
+The first should return a [JSON representing the supported rendering extensions]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-api-reference/general-api/get-available-document-formats%}), and the second - the [version of the Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-api-reference/general-api/get-version%}).

 ### Enable Cross-Origin Resource Sharing (CORS) (Optional)